recon-labs/recon-core/docs/getting-started/quickstart.md

 The user defines an equivalence contract, compiles it into an explicit execution plan, runs checks, and reviews evidence.

+Current pre-alpha status:

+- `recon init` and `recon parse` are implemented.
+- `recon compile` and `recon run` are not implemented yet.

 ## Create a project

 Expected command: